TrellixVulnTeam/swahilipython_SCMU/Doc/library/asyncio-eventloop.rst

 .. coroutinemethod:: loop.sock_recv_into(sock, buf)

-   Receive data from *sock* into the *buf* buffer.
+   Receive data kutoka *sock* into the *buf* buffer.
 Modeled after the blocking :meth:`socket.recv_into() <socket.socket.recv_into>` method.

    Return the number of bytes written to the buffer.